 In this work, we try to answer these questions.
 By generalizing the notion of morphism between nets, we show how different ways of gluing nets together can be modelled using colimits and functors.
 Perhaps surprisingly, we reject the notion of ``ports'' for nets altogether, arguing that this concept has been somehow overimposed without really taking net structure into consideration.

-Throughout the paper, considerable effort will be made to point out weather a kind of gluing is or is not computationally expensive, or ultimately feasible when it comes to implementing it in code.
-Moreover, we will often draw comparisons between what happens to nets, whose underlying structure is the one of an hypegraph, and what happens to finite state machines, whose underlying structure is the one of a graph.
+Throughout the paper, considerable effort will be made to point out whether a kind of gluing is or is not computationally expensive, or ultimately feasible when it comes to implementing it in code.

-The outline of the paper is as follows: In Section~\ref{sec: Petri nets and free symmetric strict monoidal categories} we will recap the relationship between Petri nets and free symmetric monoidal categories on which we are going to rely; in Section~\ref{sec: the category Petris} we introduce a new category of Petri nets and morphisms between them; in Sections~\ref{sec: synchronizations} and~\ref{sec: identifications} we explain how transition-based and place-based gluings, respectively, work in our framework; in Section~\ref{sec: recovering old concepts gluing between nets} we will define a monoidal structure and recover the familiar notions of place- and transition-based gluings already developed in the literature; in Section~\ref{sec: changing semantics} we will show how all the constructions we defined are parametrized on the choice of semantics; in Section~\ref{sec: conclusion and future work} we conclude by recapping what we did, defining directions of future work.
+The outline of the paper is as follows: In Section~\ref{sec: Petri nets and free symmetric strict monoidal categories} we will recap the relationship between Petri nets and free symmetric monoidal categories on which we are going to rely; in Section~\ref{sec: the category Petris} we introduce a new category of Petri nets and morphisms between them; in Sections~\ref{sec: identifications} and~\ref{sec: synchronizations} we explain how place-based and transition-based gluings, respectively, work in our framework; in Section~\ref{sec: recovering old concepts gluing between nets} we will define a monoidal structure and recover the familiar notions of place- and transition-based gluings already developed in the literature; in Section~\ref{sec: changing semantics} we will show how all the constructions we defined are parametrized over the choice of a semantics; in Section~\ref{sec: conclusion and future work} we conclude by recapping what we did, defining directions of future work.